DSCI-310-2024/DSCI-310_prediciting-shares_group-4/README.md

 ### Dockerfile

 To use dockerfile, first download the release and extract it on your drive.
-Then using a CLI (Command line interface), set the release to be your current directory.
-Then use the follwing to run the dockerfile:

-`docker run --rm -it -v /$(pwd):/home/jovyan/project --entrypoint=bash hyud/dsci-310_predicting-shares_group-4:main`

-Once you are in the container, use the following to access the release within the container:

-`cd project`
+Then set your working directory to the project.
+Once done, input the following:

+`docker-compose run analysis-env`

 ### Makefile